MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 ## Custom Setup

-Custom setup allows admins to edit the default values mentioned above.
-Once you click on the **Custom Setup** option, you see three more tabs – Users, Content, and Sync.
+In custom setup, you can edit any of the default values for users, content, and sync.

 ### Users